EricJCMeijer/Coursera_GettingandCleaningData_CourseProject/README.md

 ## Raw data

-The raw data come from the "Human Activity Recognition Using Smartphones Data Set" These data can be downloaded through this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The raw data come from the "Human Activity Recognition Using Smartphones Data Set.
+These data can be downloaded through this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 A description of the data project can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Instructions for usage